-There’s nothing she can do but wait for the process to play itself out.
-It’s now 2019.
+There’s nothing she can do but wait for the mortgage process to play itself out.
+It’s now 2022.
 Beth is ready to upgrade from her starter home to her ‘forever’ home.
 The entire home-purchase process is now shorter, thanks to her lender’s digitized application and closing processes.
-Beth is pleasantly surprised by how much mortgage lending has evolved in just under a decade.
+Beth is pleasantly surprised by how mortgage processing for lenders has evolved in just under a decade.

 Today, the mortgage industry is on the cusp of digital re-imagination, driven partly by the need to meet the growing demand from tech-savvy borrowers for a quick and seamless process, and partly by the pressure to reduce costs and improve efficiencies.

-Moving towards smart digitalization for sustained success
+Moving towards digital mortgage solutions for sustained success

-As competition intensifies and profit margins remain tight, they are moving to the next stage of digital transformation by pivoting to next-gen technology solutions that enhance efficiencies in loan production and improve the servicing experience.
+As competition intensifies and profit margins remain tight, they are moving to the next stage of digital transformation by pivoting to next-gen technology and mortgage process automation solutions that enhance efficiencies in loan production and improve the servicing experience.
 Here are the three major areas they are investing in to accelerate cycle times and improve customer satisfaction and retention.

 On the one hand, they are tapping into AI/ML applications to identify anomalies, evaluate risk, predict loan performance, and automate customer service with search tools and chatbots.
 53% of lenders in a Fannie Mae survey say they expect to adopt some AI solutions by 2020.
-On the other, they are applying RPA to routine, rules-based tasks to minimize human intervention, enhance efficiencies, and improve compliance.
+On the other, they are applying mortgage process automation solutions to routine, rules-based tasks to minimize human intervention, enhance efficiencies, and improve compliance.

-Automated Information Services.
-Intelligent solutions that leverage APIs to automate verification and validation processes such as title decisioning, property valuation, borrower income, assets and employment have gained popularity with lenders.
+Automated Information Services: Intelligent solutions that leverage APIs to automate verification and validation processes such as title decisioning, property valuation, borrower income, assets and employment have gained popularity with mortgage lenders.
 Handling the verification processes electronically helps enhance efficiencies and customer service, accelerate time-to-revenue, and streamline regulatory compliance.

 Present-day borrowers want convenient self-serve options to expedite the lending process while retaining the ability to engage lenders on a channel of their choice such as email, chat and telephone – when the need arises.
 That’s not all.
-They expect customized service based on their previous interactions with the lender.
+They expect customized service based on their previous interactions with the mortgage lender.
 Lenders are doubling down to meet these evolving expectations in a variety of ways.

 Are you ready for the digital future of mortgage?

-Fast-forward to 2030.
-Beth is in the process of refinancing her ‘forever’ home.
-She’s amazed by the dramatic improvements in cycle times and service levels as compared to her 2019 experience.
-Her lender uses new digital interfaces that enable her to have contextual conversations in real time.
-The lender also leverages AI-based applications to drive repeatable intelligent decisions based on the available data mix to ensure that Beth meets certain credit requirements, saving her significant time and effort.
-Blockchain technology provides a single source of verified data such as information on her taxes, title, income, assets, property valuations and so on, enhancing accuracy and fast-tracking the loan fulfillment process.
+Instead of multiple parties keeping separate records in disparate systems, blockchain technology provides a single source of verified data such as information on her taxes, title, income, assets, property valuations and so on, enhancing accuracy and fast-tracking the loan fulfillment process.
 The result: Beth e-closes on her Refinance in several days, or perhaps even hours, thanks to an integrated digital ecosystem.

-As digitally savvy millennials and Gen Z borrowers coming into the market demand faster closings and hyper-personalization, lenders looking to future-proof success have only one option – shift from a tactical to a strategic mindset and reengineer processes to adopt intelligent automation across the mortgage lifecycle.
+As digitally savvy millennials and Gen Z borrowers coming into the market demand faster closings and hyper-personalization, lenders looking to future-proof success have only one option – shift from a tactical to a strategic mindset and reengineer processes to adopt Intelligent Automation across the mortgage lifecycle.